DanKim0213/Today-I-Learned/Develop/Test/test-as-simple-as-possible.md

 });
 ```

 Some developers would say that it looks better to combine the two tests for less codes.
-However, I can argue that this looks much better because, by separation of concern, you can get a meaningful test fail, e.g. `renders todo`, as soon as possible rather than tacking down error logs.
+However, I can argue that this looks much better because, by separation of concern, you can get a meaningful test fail, e.g. `renders todo`, as soon as possible rather than tracking down error logs.

 ---

-If you have any questions or ideas, please make a comment of this issue :)
+If you have any questions or ideas, please leave a comment on this issue :)